bananasplitfest/bananasplitfest.github.io/source/events/5k-banana-run/index.md

 14. Right on Chestnut to the entrance to the Little League parking lot finish line

 A full timed and chipped 5K for both runners and walkers.
 Each participant receives a t-shirt.
 This race route travels through historical downtown Latrobe.
 Unique medals will be awarded to male and female 1st, 2nd, and 3rd place winners overall and for each age bracket.

-You can stop by the UPMC Centers for Rehab Services Stretch Tent anytime during the morning to warm up, stretch, or cool down after - lead by the UPMC's local physical therapy team!

 Parking is available at Latrobe Memorial Stadium.